 What Foods and Drinks Have Caffeine?

 Caffeine is naturally produced in the leaves and seeds of many plants.
-It's also made artificially and added to certain foods.
-Kids get most of their caffeine from sodas, but it's also found in coffee, tea, chocolate, coffee ice cream or frozen yogurt, as well as pain relievers and other over-the-counter medicines.
-Even iced tea can contain as much sugar and caffeine as soda.
+It's also made artificially and added to some foods.
+Kids get most of their caffeine from sodas, but it's also found in energy drinks, coffee, tea, chocolate, coffee ice cream, and some pain relievers and other over-the-counter medicines.

 Here's how some sources of caffeine compare: